apaz-cli/daisho/planning/Named_Lifetimes.md

 # Named Lifetimes and Their Practical Implementation
-### An intereactive approach to memory management.
+### An interactive approach to memory management.

 ## Abstract
+ * Write the abstract last.

 ## Introduction